wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 this point) at its slowest, slower than the ZX Spectrum.
 Regardless, I expect to be able to improve speed with some code optimisations before the final release.

+Ignore the contents of the main menu, it has been ported verbatim from the ZX Spectrum.
+Once joystick support has been added (see below) the menu will be modified specifically for the Coco3 port.
+Currently only START GAME has been implemented.

 Sun/moon frame graphics glitch: under certain circumstances, remnants of the sum/moon either side of the frame in the right-hand side of the panel are